mastodon/documentation/content/en/dev/overview.md

 Because the Mastodon's logic is implemented in Ruby, as of now, all these systems are implemented on or easily integratable in a Ruby project stack.
 For instance, although one could imagine using any HTTP server or Queue framework, as of now, the default architecture uses [Puma](https://puma.io) and [Sidekiq](https://sidekiq.org), both Ruby libraries that made adding Web call-handling and Job processing conveniently easy to create.

 In terms of data management, Mastodon uses the popular in-memory datastructure storage system [Redis](https://redis.io) which affords super-fast access to vital information like cached toot streams and Sidekiq's queues and its jobs.
-The final bit, the persistent storage, is accomplished by the [PosgreSQL][https://posgresql.org] for general data, and for media storage, Mastodon can use either a conventional filesystem or an Elastic Storage solution (a.k.a. storage bucket - initially created as the S3 API by Amazon Cloud, but now implemented by most cloud service providers like Google, Azure, or Digital Ocean.).
+The final bit, the persistent storage, is accomplished by the [PosgreSQL](https://posgresql.org) for general data, and for media storage, Mastodon can use either a conventional filesystem or an Elastic Storage solution (a.k.a. storage bucket - initially created as the [S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html) by Amazon Web Services (AWS) and now implemented by most cloud service providers like Google, Azure, or Digital Ocean).

 ## Development